 Decedent's final return.
 The amount of the standard deduction for a decedent's final tax return is the same as it would have been had the decedent continued to live.
-However, if the decedent wasn't 65 or older at the time of death, the higher standard deduction for age can't be claimed.
+However, if the decedent wasn't age 65 or older at the time of death, the higher standard deduction for age can't be claimed.
 See Death before age 65, later.

 Higher standard deduction for age (65 or older).
 If you don't itemize deductions, you are entitled to a higher standard deduction if you are age 65 or older at the end of the year.
 You are considered age 65 on the day before your 65th birthday.
-Therefore, you can take a higher standard deduction for 2020 if you were born before January 2, 1956.
+Therefore, you can take a higher standard deduction for 2022 if you were born before January 2, 1958.

 Death before age 65.
-If you are preparing a return for someone who died in 2020, consider the taxpayer to be 65 or older at the end of 2020 only if he or she was 65 or older at the time of death.
-A taxpayer is considered age 65 on the day before his or her birthday.
+If you are preparing a return for someone who died in 2022, consider the taxpayer to be age 65 or older at the end of 2022 only if they were age 65 or older at the time of death.
+A taxpayer is considered age 65 on the day before their birthday.

 Example.
-Your spouse was born on February 14,1955, and died on February 13, 2020.
+Your spouse was born on February 14,1957, and died on February 13, 2022.
 Your spouse is considered age 65 at the time of death.
-However, if your spouse died on February 12, 2020, your spouse isn't considered age 65 at the time of death and isn't 65 or older at the end of 2020.
+However, if your spouse died on February 12, 2022, your spouse isn't considered age 65 at the time of death and isn't age 65 or older at the end of 2022.